Editor's note

 Gaming and interactive experiences: The global video game music market is estimated at $1.8 billion (2025), projected $3.4 billion by 2034 (Proficient Market Insights).
 The broader spatial audio and immersive sound market is valued at $4-10 billion (2025), projected $18-32 billion by 2033-2034 (MarketIntelo).
 For context: the global gaming market itself stands at $189 billion (2025, Newzoo), of which audio is a growing but hard-to-isolate component.

-Even with conservative estimates of adaptive sound's share in each sector, the combined addressable market reaches the low tens of billions today and approaches or exceeds the size of the recorded music industry by the mid-2030s.
+Even with conservative estimates of adaptive sound's share in each sector, the combined addressable market reaches the tens of billions today and is growing at double-digit rates.
 These are different markets with different buyers, regulatory frameworks, and technical requirements, which is precisely the point of this article.

 The debate everyone is having